 The following limitations apply to compute node access:

 - Access is possible only from the login nodes (not from external machines).

 - SSH access is granted to a user when a node starts running jobs owned by that user (note: this is only ever one user at a time for a given node).

 - Access may be revoked at any time after all jobs finish (either when a different user's job starts, or at the next automatic health check).
 When this occurs, all of the original user's processes are killed.

-Although job monitoring allows direct access to compute nodes allocated by PBS, and one could in principle submit a job which simply sleeps when started, allowing processes to be launched manually from the command line (e.g. for debugging purposes), there are at least two more convenient methods of obtaining a set of nodes for interactive use available.
+Although job monitoring allows direct access to compute nodes allocated by the scheduler, and one could in principle submit a job which simply sleeps when started, allowing processes to be launched manually from the command line (e.g. for debugging purposes), there is at least one more convenient method of obtaining a set of nodes for interactive use available.